kumahq/kuma/docs/proposals/multicluster.md

     kuma:53 {
         errors
         cache 30
         forward .
-10.150.0.1 # the Kuma Local CP service IP }
+10.150.0.1 # the Kuma Remote CP service IP }
 ```

 #### Universal
 There is no DNS name resolving from the Application side on Universal.
 It always uses `localhost` in conjuction with the port
 of the outbound section that was configured in the Dataplane entity.
-In the future, the Kuma Local CP Resolver can be used to allow for the workloads run in Universal to take advantage of the
+In the future, the Kuma Remote CP Resolver can be used to allow for the workloads run in Universal to take advantage of the
 `.kuma` DNS zone for globally accessing the named services.

 #### Avoiding name clashes